-I received this book for free from Library in exchange for an honest review.
+I received this book for free from Library for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.Strength In What Remains by Tracy Kidder

 3* – Strength in What Remains is an inspiring and haunting true story about a man who fled the genocide of Burundi and came to America in pursuit of a better life through education.